matt-goh/eLearnDownloader/README.md

-Downloading files one by one every new semester was a pain for me, so I made this, only works for Sunway College or Sunway University's eLearn website
+Downloading files one by one every new semester was a pain for me, so I made this.
+Only works for Sunway College or Sunway University's eLearn website
 <br><br>
 Preview:
 <br><br>